Aemony/SK-AltInjector/README.md

      * Note that support for UWP based games are minimal at the moment.
 3. Save and close the file.
 4. Launch this injector and use the icon in the notification area to inject Special K into the game.

+# Tips and tricks

+* Special K's compatibility menu (Ctrl+Shift) is still accessible if holding down Ctrl+Shift when clicking on a window in the list.
+This menu will either allow you to re-configure what API Special K will use, or act as a shortcut to install wrapper DLLs for the injected game.

+* Special K have been confirmed working (although with reduced functionality) for both Void Bastards and Prey on the Microsoft Store when injected in this capacity.
+A lot of other UWP based titles will not work.